aiven/aiven-docs/docs/products/clickhouse/howto/sql-user-defined-functions.md

 sidebar_label: SQL UDFs
 ---

-Use SQL user defined functions (UDFs) in Aiven for ClickHouse® to speed up your quwries and optimize your appilication performance.
+Use SQL user defined functions (UDFs) in Aiven for ClickHouse® to speed up your queries and optimize your appilication performance.

 ## About SQL UDFs